crate/cratedb-guide/docs/integrate/airflow/import-parquet.md

 Currently, Parquet imports using COPY FROM are not supported by CrateDB, it only supports CSV and JSON files instead.
 Because of that, we implemented a different approach from simply changing the previous implementation from CSV to Parquet.

-First and foremost, keep in mind the strategy presented here for importing Parquet files into CrateDB, we have already covered this topic in a previous tutorial using a different approach from the one introduced in this tutorial, so feel free to have a look [here](https://community.cratedb.com/t/import-parquet-files-into-cratedb-using-apache-arrow-and-sqlalchemy/1161) and explore with the different possibilities out there.
+First and foremost, keep in mind the strategy presented here for importing Parquet files into CrateDB, we have already covered this topic in a previous tutorial using a different approach from the one introduced in this tutorial, so feel free to have a look at the tutorial about {ref}`arrow-import-parquet` and explore with the different possibilities out there.

 ## Prerequisites